 The Breath of the Path Retreat

-Next session: December 26 to January 6, 2026
+Next session: From late December to early January 2027

 Presentation of the retreat